bergie/bergie.github.com/_posts/2020-03-27-signalk-boat-iot.md

 ![The Voronoi-1 onboard computer](https://d2vqpl3tx84ay5.cloudfront.net/800x/curiosity-voronoi.jpg)

-The total cost so far for the full boat navigation setup has been around 600€, which is less than just a commerical chartplotter would cost.
+The total cost so far for the full boat navigation setup has been around 600€, which is less than just a commercial chartplotter would cost.
 And the system we have is both easy to extend, and to fix even on the go.
 And we get a set of capabilities that would normally require a whole suite of proprietary parts to put together.

 ### Next steps for navigation setup